gb0808/pitch_detection/README.md

 Under heavy development - Updates forthcoming

 ## Updates
+### v 1.0.3
+* the pitch detection algorithm now breaks the signal up into chucks and returns the frequencies of those chuncks
+* signal processing code has been moved to its own module

 ### v 1.0.2
 * rustfft is being used for the fft
 * got rid of math module